 Your Thailand 2 week itinerary is now coming to an end.
 Depending on what time your flight is you might have some time to enjoy some more attractions around the city:

-» Chatuchak Weekend Market – definitely the largest market you will come across in Thailand however it is only open on weekends
+» Chatuchak Weekend Market – one of (if not) the largest market you will come across in Thailand.
+Note that it is only open on weekends

-» Chinatown – great place to walk around and have plenty of street food options
+» Chinatown – great place to walk around and where you will find plenty of street food options

 » Lumpini Park – a huge park sitting in the middle of the bustling city where you can just relax and walk around the area

 You will then hop into a cab and head to the airport to begin the long journey back home.

 Hope you enjoy Thailand and all that it offers!